Arlington National Cemetery: Other memorials

 The Lockerbie Cairn is a memorial to the 270 killed in the bombing of Pan Am Flight 103 over Lockerbie, Scotland.
 The memorial is constructed of 270 stones, one for each person killed in the disaster.
-In section 64, a memorial to the 184 victims of the September 11 attacks on the Pentagon was dedicated September 11, 2002.
-The memorial takes the shape of a pentagon, and lists the names of all the victims that were killed.
+In section 64, a memorial to the 184 victims of the 11 September attacks on the Pentagon was dedicated 11 September 2002.
+The memorial takes the shape of a pentagon, and lists the names of all the victims who were killed.
 Unidentified remains from the victims are buried beneath it.

-On June 25, 1925, President Calvin Coolidge approved a request to erect a Commonwealth Cross of Sacrifice with the names of all the citizens of the United States who died fighting in the Canadian forces during World War I. The monument was dedicated November 11, 1927, and after the Korean War and World War II the names of US citizens who died in those conflicts were added.
+On 25 June 1925, President Calvin Coolidge approved a request to erect a Commonwealth Cross of Sacrifice with the names of all the citizens of the United States who died fighting in the Canadian forces during World War I. The monument was dedicated 11 November 1927, and after the Korean War and World War II the names of US citizens who died in those conflicts were added.

+In 2008, a bronze Braille flag was installed as a monument to blinded or blind veterans, service members, and other Americans after the passing of the H.R.
+4169 American Braille Flag Memorial Act.

 The Laos Memorial, or Lao Veterans of America memorial, dedicated to Lao and Hmong veterans who served with US Special Forces and CIA advisors during the Vietnam War, to defend the Royal Kingdom of Laos from the North Vietnamese invasion of Laos, is located on Grant Avenue near the eternal flame memorial to U.S. President John F. Kennedy.

 In 2012, legislation began moving through Congress to approve a "Place of Remembrance" at the cemetery.
 The memorial will be an ossuary designed to contain fragments of remains which are unidentifiable through DNA analysis.
 The remains will be cremated before placement in the memorial.

 Burial procedures

 The flags in the cemetery are flown at half-staff from a half-hour before the first funeral until a half hour after the last funeral each day.
 Funerals are normally conducted five days a week, excluding weekends.

 Funerals, including interments and inurnments, average between 27 and 30 per day.
 The cemetery conducts approximately 6,900 burials each year.

 With more than 400,000 interments, the cemetery has the second-largest number of burials of any national cemetery in the United States.
-The largest of the 130 national cemeteries is the Calverton National Cemetery, on Long Island, near Riverhead, New York, which conducts more than 7,000 burials each year.
+The largest of the 130 national cemeteries is Calverton National Cemetery, on Long Island, near Riverhead, New York, which conducts more than 7,000 burials annually.

 In addition to in-ground burial, the cemetery also has one of the larger columbaria for cremated remains in the country.
 Four courts are currently in use, each with 5,000 niches.
 When construction is complete, there will be nine courts with a total of 50,000 niches; capacity for 100,000 remains.
 Any honorably discharged veteran is eligible for inurnment in the columbarium, if they served on active duty at some point in their career (other than for training).